 A funny thought experiment about spending billions of dollars on things that are actually worthwhile.
 It does get cringey with its political commentary at points, but it's so crazy and over-the-top that it's not overbearing and quite insightful.

 An experimental detective game... set in space!
 Has a cool minimalist art style and lots of sarcastic humor.
 It's a bit confusing, but on the whole it's a very satisfying experience.
 The classical soundtrack fits perfectly.

 A collection of darkly comedic mini-games about living with depression after the loss of a loved one.
-I admit that I didn't quite "get" everything and it is quite blunt, but I respect it for presenting a deeply personal story to the world.
+I admit that I didn't quite "get" everything and it is quite blunt, but I respect it for presenting a personal story to the world.

 What starts out as a normal dating sim